tim-ritari/playground-int001/README.md

 # playground-int001
-This is my playground for Iac using ARM and GitHub Actions
+This is my playground for IaC using ARM and GitHub Actions